Last updated on July 29th, 2023 at 12:25 pm

 Wearing Course Failure: The failure in wearing course is mainly due to the following reasons:

-- Lack of proper mix designs of inadequate quantity of binder
+- Lack of proper mix design of inadequate quantity of binder

 - Use of inferior quality of the binder